User Community Service Desk Downloads

 2. Review the DQ score and validation results.

-3. Identify records that don’t match reference values.
+3. Identify records that don’t match your reference values.

 3. Rebuild the validation rule to include new reference values.